BoBiene/ContromeToOpenHAB/README.md

 # ContromeToOpenHAB
-Tool to create openHAB Config Files from a Controme Server.
+Tool to create openHAB 2 config files from a Controme Server.

-It will create:
+It will automaticly create:

 1. A item file containig items to get the current temprature and acces the target temprature for each room
 2. A rule file managing all required proxy items and rules to delgete the set-request to the controme server